 Eagles Jalen Hurts Has Interesting Respone To Innocuous Question About Nick Sirianni

+Eagles Jalen Hurts Has Interesting Response To Innocuous Question About Nick Sirianni

 PHILADELPHA – Jalen Hurts was asked a rather innocuous question about the “new” Nick on the final day of the team’s minicamp.